DR JESSICA MELBOURNE-THOMAS, ECOLOGICAL MODELLER

 Dr Melbourne-Thomas joined the ACE Ecosystem Impacts Program as an Ecological Statistician in March 2011.
-In this role she is interacting and collaborating with data holders and modelers in the CRC and its partner agencies, particularly the AAD and those participating in the international program Integrating Climate and Ecosystem Dynamics in the Southern Ocean (ICED).
+She now works as an Ecological Modeller with the Australian Antarctic Division and the ACE CRC.
+In this role she is interacting and collaborating with data holders and modelers in the CRC and its partner agencies, particularly those participating in the international program Integrating Climate and Ecosystem Dynamics in the Southern Ocean (ICED).
 More specifically, she is contributing to the development of end-to-end (also known as whole-of-system) models for physical, biogeochemical and foodweb dynamics in the East Antarctic region.
 This involves developing and testing existing ecosystem model frameworks for Antarctic systems, and identifying coupling points for integrating ecosystem dynamics with regional-scale oceanographic and biogeochemical models.
-Jess is also contributing to the development of qualitative models to explore climate change impacts on Antarctic marine foodwebs, as part of the risk assessment component of the ACE Ecosystem Impacts Program.
+Jess has also developed qualitative models to explore climate change impacts on Antarctic marine foodwebs, as part of the risk assessment component of the ACE Ecosystem Impacts Program.

 T: +61 3 6226 6658

 Gurney, G. G., J. Melbourne-Thomas, R. C. Geronimo, P. M. Aliño, and C. R. Johnson.
 2013.
 Modelling coral reef futures to inform management: can reducing local-scale stressors conserve reefs under climate change?
 PLoS ONE 8:e80137.

 Melbourne-Thomas, J., S. Wotherspoon, S. Corney, E. molina-Balari, O. Marini, and A. Constable.
 2013.
 Optimal control and system limitation in a Southern Ocean ecosystem model.
 Deep-Sea Research Part II. doi:10.1016/j.dsr2.2013.02.017.